-- Do not put the device in a place that is humid, dusty or has extreme temperatures as these conditions may harm your device. - Please refer to the device back label, datasheet, box specifications or catalog information for the power rating of the device and operating - Do not use this product near water, for example, in a wet basement or near a swimming pool, - The Power Supply is not waterproof, avoid contact with liquid.
-Handle the Power Supply with care; do not pry open, nor pull or press the pins - Do not expose your Zyxel Device to dampness, dust or corrosive liquids. - Do not store things on the device. - Do not obstruct the device ventilation slots as insufficient airflow may harm your device.
-For example, do not place the device in an enclosed space such as a box or on a very soft surface such as a bed or sofa.

-Do not install or service this device during a thunderstorm.
-There is a remote risk of electric shock from lightning. - Connect ONLY suitable accessories to the device. - Do not open the device.
+- Do not put the device in a place that is humid, dusty or has extreme temperatures as these conditions may harm your device. - Please refer to the device back label, datasheet, box specifications or catalog information for the power rating of the device and operating - Do not use this product near water, for example, in a wet basement or near a swimming pool. - The Power Supply is not waterproof, avoid contact with liquid.
+Handle the Power Supply with care; do not pry open, nor pull or press the pins on it. - Do not expose your Zyxel Device to dampness, dust or corrosive liquids. - Do not store things on the device. - Do not obstruct the device ventilation slots as insufficient airflow may harm your device.
+For example, do not place the device in an enclosed space such as a box or on a very soft surface such as a bed or sofa. - Do not install or service this device during a thunderstorm.
+There is a remote risk of electric shock from lightning. - Connect ONLY suitable accessories to the device.

+Do not open the device.
 Opening or removing the device covers can expose you to dangerous high voltage points or other risks. - Only qualified service personnel should service or disassemble this device.
-Please contact your vendor for further information. - Make sure to connect the cables to the correct ports. - Place connected cables carefully so that no one will step on them or stumble over them. - Disconnect all cables from this device before servicing or disassembling. - Do not remove the plug and connect it to a power outlet by itself; always attach the plug to the power adaptor first before connecting it to - Do not allow anything to rest on the power adaptor or cord and do NOT place the product where anyone can walk on the power adaptor or cord. - Voltage (for example, 120V AC in North America or 230V AC in Europe).
+Please contact your vendor for further information. - Make sure to connect the cables to the correct ports. - Place connected cables carefully so that no one will step on them or stumble over them. - Disconnect all cables from this device before servicing or disassembling. - Do not remove the plug and connect it to a power outlet by itself; always attach the plug to the power adaptor first before connecting it to a power outlet.

+- Do not allow anything to rest on the power adaptor or cord and do NOT place the product where anyone can walk on the power adaptor or cord - Please use the provided or designated connection cables/power cables/adaptors.
+Connect the power adaptor or cord to the right supply voltage (for example, 120V AC in North America or 230V AC in Europe).
 If the power adaptor or cord is damaged, it might cause electrocution.
 Remove the damaged power adaptor or cord from the device and the power source.
 Do not try to repair the power adaptor or cord by yourself.
 Contact your local vendor to order a new one. - CAUTION: There is a risk of explosion if you replace the device battery with an incorrect one.
 Dispose of used batteries according to the instruction.
 Dispose them at the applicable collection point for the recycling of electrical and electronic devices.
-For detailed information about recycling of this device, please contact your local city office, your household waste disposal service, or the store where you purchased the device.

-The following warning statements apply, where the disconnect device is not incorporated in the device or where the plug on the power - supply cord is intended to serve as the disconnect device: - For a permanently connected device, a readily accessible method to disconnect the device shall be incorporated externally to the - For a pluggable device, the socket-outlet shall be installed near the device and shall be easily accessible.
+For detailed information about recycling of this device, please contact your local city office, your household waste disposal service, or the store where you purchased the device. - The following warning statements apply, where the disconnect device is not incorporated in the device or where the plug on the power supply cord is intended to serve as the disconnect device: - For a permanently connected device, a readily accessible method to disconnect the device shall be incorporated externally to the device: - For a pluggable device, the socket-outlet shall be installed near the device and shall be easily accessible.